sacredgeo/null-demos/README.md

 ## Notes:

-Recommend using small .gif dimensions to increase performance and also to achieve the "old screen" look.
-For reference, the .gif in the screenshot has a width of 100px.
+Recommend using small gif dimensions to increase performance and also to achieve the "old screen" look.
+For reference, the gif in the screenshot below has a width of 100px.
 You can resize a gif at https://ezgif.com/resize

 ## Images: